 Recycling is an important part of a sustainable future.
 It is also required by the city's municipal laws.
-Each floor in Granville Hall is equipped with recycling bins and students should separate their garbage and put it in the correct bin.
+Each floor in Granville Hall is equipped with recycling bins and residents should separate their garbage and put it in the correct bin.
 A clear guide of what goes in which bin will be provided.

 Common areas, such as bathrooms, kitchens and lounges, are cleaned daily.
-Students are encouraged to maintain clean and tidy common spaces and dispose of their own garbage to help our cleaning staff keep your living environment enjoyable for everyone.
+Residents are encouraged to maintain clean and tidy common spaces and dispose of their own garbage to help our cleaning staff keep your living environment enjoyable for everyone.

 Any form of cooking or electric hot plates or stoves are a fire hazard and are prohibited from use in any rooms other than the common kitchen area.
-Students who use cooking equipment in their room may receive a written warning followed by eviction from residence if the issue continues to occur.
+Residents who use cooking equipment in their room may receive a written warning followed by eviction from residence if the issue continues to occur.